-Listening to our service users, carers, friends or relatives helps us improve the services we provide.
+Listening to our service users, carers, friends, or relatives helps us to improve the services we provide.
 We are here to listen when things have not gone well, so we can learn from your experience.

 Care will not be adversely affected by any comments or complaints you make.
 In fact, it is more likely to help things improve for everyone.

-The service has been set up to give patients, their families and carers a voice for the way their health service is run.
+The service has been set up to give patients, their families, and carers a voice for the way their health service is run.